jreybert/vimagit/README.md

 ## Usage

+### Modes

+vimagit buffer has modes.
+Mappings may have different behavior, depending on current mode and curosr position.

+For the moment, vimagit counts only two modes.

+#### Stage mode

+This is the default mode.
+In this mode, you can stage and unstage hunks, refresh vimagit buffer...

+#### Commit mode

+In this mode, "Commit message" section is open, you can write your commit message and validate your commit.

+Commit mode has two flavors.

+##### Commit mode flavors

+* *Normal*: current commit will be a new commit.
+* *Amend*: current commit will be meld with previous commit.
+  * Previous commit message is shown in "Commit message" section.
+  * Use this flavor if you forgot something in the previous commit.

+By the way, you can also perform all [stage mode](stage_mode) actions in [commit mode](commit_mode).

 ### Sections

 IMPORTANT: mappings can have different meanings regarding the cursor position.

 There are 5 sections:
 * Info: this section display some information about the git repository, like the current branch and the HEAD commit.
-* Commit message: this section appears in commit mode (see below).
+* Commit message: this section appears in [commit mode](commit_mode).
 It contains the message to be committed.
 * Staged changes: this sections contains all staged files/hunks, ready to commit.
 * Unstaged changes: this section contains all unstaged and untracked files/hunks.
 * Stash list: this section contains all stahes.